Run a CAP Application on Kyma

 uses the--production

-argument to build the HANA artifacts.npm
+argument to build the SAP HANA artifacts.npm

 andnode